Print

 Belviq works by controlling appetite.
 It activates brain receptors for serotonin, a neurotransmitter that triggers feelings of satiety and satisfaction.

-But a low-calorie-dense eating plan like Pritikin also triggers feelings of satiety and satisfaction, and with no need to take drugs.
-When you focus each day on foods that are naturally rich in water and fiber, like fresh vegetables, fresh whole fruit, hot cereals like oatmeal, bean-rich soups, and whole grains cooked in water, you’re doing a wonderful job of curbing hunger, but for a low calorie cost.
-This is the safest, most natural way to achieve satiety and satisfaction.
+But a low-calorie-dense eating plan full of healthy, fiber-rich whole foods, like the Pritikin Eating Plan, also triggers feelings of satiety and satisfaction, and with no need to take drugs.
+When you focus each day on foods that are naturally rich in water and fiber, like fresh vegetables, fresh whole fruit, hot cereals like oatmeal, bean-rich soups, and whole grains cooked in water, all part of the Pritikin Eating Plan, you’re doing a wonderful job of curbing hunger, but for a low calorie cost.
+This is the safest, most natural way to achieve stomach-filling satiety and satisfaction.

 And it works, as more than 100 studies on the Pritikin Program published over the past three decades have documented.

-"When people take diet drugs, they don’t always eat healthy," notes Pritikin registered dietitian and educator Kimberly Gomer, MS, RD.
+“When people take diet drugs, they don’t always eat healthy,” notes Pritikin’s Director of Nutrition Kimberly Gomer, MS, RD.
 As a result, key markers of good overall health, like lowering of blood pressure and cholesterol levels, don’t necessarily happen.
-"By contrast, with the Pritikin Eating Plan, you’re shedding weight and improving your health and longevity, which ultimately improves your quality of life."
+“By contrast, with the Pritikin Program, which incorporates healthy eating and daily exercise, you’re shedding weight and improving your health and longevity, which ultimately improves your quality of life.”